Athina – a place, a state of play and a state of mind.

 The documentary draws an intimate portrait of the Greek capital.
 It takes a humanistic approach and shines a light on the resilience that prevails.
 Rather than taking an alarmist tone, it focuses on capturing the spirit of the place.

-At a time of growing anxiety and uncertainty blowing throughout the world, the documentary looks at Athens for a better understanding of the World we live in today.
+At a time of growing anxiety and uncertainty blowing throughout the world, the documentary looks at Athens for a better understanding of the way we live today.

 Directed & Filmed by Vanessa Moussa